razinj/rpi3-cpu-gpu-temp/README.md

 Example:

-This will run the script (JS one) every hour.
+This will run the script every hour.

 ```bash
 crontab -e